 Islam is a cultural, religious and political system.
 Only the political system is of interest to kafirs (non-Muslims) since it determines how we are defined and treated.
 The Islamic political system is contained in the Koran, the Hadith (the traditions of Mohammed) and his biography, the Sira.

+Political Islam has subjugated other civilizations for 1400 years.
 Our mission is to educate the world about political Islam, its founder Mohammed, his political doctrine and his god, Allah.

 The Five Principles